A+ A-

 • To assist ARB in complying with GDPR

-6.3 ARB shall not transfer any data outside of the EU without first taking specialist advice on the procedures for doing so.
+6.3 ARB shall not transfer any data outside of the EU or the EFTA without first taking specialist advice on the procedures for doing so.

 Subject Access Requests